Pasadena Symphony and Pops

 The Pasadena Symphony and POPS is an American orchestra based in Pasadena, California.
-In 2010 it took up residence at the Ambassador Auditorium, where its Classics Series runs from October through April.
-Since 2012 it performs a summer series at the Los Angeles County Arboretum and Botanic Garden from June through September.
+In 2010, it took up residence at the Ambassador Auditorium, where its Classics Series runs from October through April.
+Since 2012, it performs a summer series at the Los Angeles County Arboretum and Botanic Garden from June through September.

 Brief history

 The Pasadena Symphony was founded in 1928 as the Pasadena Civic Orchestra by Reginald Bland.
 From 1936 to 1972, Dr. Richard Lert served as Music Director and Conductor.
 Virginia Gregg played double bass in the orchestra at this time before starring on the radio.
 The symphony was recognized with Metropolitan Status by the American Symphony Orchestra League in 1968.
 The organization became known as the Pasadena Symphony Association.

-Extraordinary progress was achieved under the direction of Daniel Lewis, who served as Music Director and Conductor between 1972 and 1984.
+Daniel Lewis served as Music Director and Conductor between 1972 and 1984.

 In 1984, Jorge Mester became Pasadena Symphony's fourth music director.

 In Fall 2007 the Pasadena Symphony incorporated the Pasadena POPS into its Association under the new name Pasadena Symphony and POPS.

 In 2007 Maestra Rachael Worby continued on from the previous Pasadena POPS Orchestra, assuming the principal POPS conductor position of the Pasadena Symphony Association.
 In August 2010 Maestro Marvin Hamlisch was appointed principal POPS conductor.
 After Hamlisch's death in August 2012, a search found Michael Feinstein, who assumed the post beginning with the 2013 POPS season.

 Venues

 Ambassador Auditorium

 In September 2010 the Pasadena Symphony became the resident professional symphony at Ambassador Auditorium.

 At the time of its construction, the building was furnished with Iranian onyx, African teak, wool carpet from India, and gold overlay.
 It seats 1262.
 On January 26, 1996, National Public Radio staged a battle of the bands between the cities contending in Super Bowl XXX.
 Pittsburgh's River City Brass Band played Semper Fidelis by John Philip Sousa and the Battle Royal March by Fred Jewell in concert at Ambassador Auditorium, followed by a performance from Dallas at the Morton H. Meyerson Symphony Center.

 The Worldwide Church of God (WCG), which operated the college and auditorium, ceased operation of both in the 1990s and sold the property.
 The WCG later relocated its operations to nearby Glendora.

-On May 14, 2004, the church announced the sale of approximately 13 acres (53,000 m²) of its former 31-acre (125,000 m²) campus to Harvest Rock Church and Maranatha High School.
+On May 14, 2004, the church announced the sale of approximately 13 acres (53,000 m2) of its former 31-acre (125,000 m2) campus to Harvest Rock Church and Maranatha High School.
 The sale included the Ambassador Auditorium, now under the sole ownership of the church.
 In addition to hosting its own services and high school functions, it hosts public performances by many regional ensembles including the Colburn Orchestra, California Philharmonic and the Pasadena Symphony and POPS.

 Los Angeles County Arboretum and Botanic Garden

-In summer 2012, the Pasadena POPS preformed at the Los Angeles County Arboretum and Botanic Garden, a 127-acre (51.4 ha) arboretum, botanical garden, and historical site in Arcadia.
+In summer 2012, the Pasadena POPS performed at the Los Angeles County Arboretum and Botanic Garden, a 127-acre (51.4 ha) arboretum, botanical garden, and historical site in Arcadia.